What is Inorganic Growth?

 - Joint Ventures

-Inorganic Growth vs. Organic Growth
+What is the Difference Between Inorganic Growth vs. Organic Growth?

 The desired end result of organic growth strategies is for a company to improve its growth profile using its internal resources, whereas inorganic growth strategies seek to derive incremental growth from external resources.